 Back in January I was able to visit an orange grove and I came home with hundreds of Valencia oranges.
-My husband and I spent most of January with the juicer, and my house was bursting with the scent of orange cake, orange scones, orange marmalade, orange bbq sauce and just plain oranges quartered and eaten.
+My husband and I spent most of January with the juicer, and my house was bursting with the scent of Upside-Down Orange Cake, Orange Marmalade, Orange Barbecue Pulled Pork and even orangecello (orange infused vodka).

 And there was Orange Sherbet, too.